BrentHickman/super-galactic-age-calculator/README.md

 * _Webpack_

 ## Use this calculator to find convert your Earth age to Mercury, Venus, Mars and Jupiter solar years.
+It will also calculate how solar years between past and future ages.

 ## Setup/Installation Requirements